DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

-# BigBang GitLab CI Workflow
+# Big Bang GitLab Continuous Integration (CI) Workflow

-The following is meant to serve as an overview of the pipeline stages required to get a commit merged.
+This document is meant to serve as an overview of the pipeline stages required to get a commit merged.
 There are package, bigbang, and infrastructure pipelines.

 [[_TOC_]]